marvicrm/iloveu2/README.md

 This program does not run on startup thus it is easy to remove.
 Here are the following steps to remove it

 1. Look for task manager, and find the "wscript.exe" and kill it
+2. Open folder options, show the hidden files
-2. Delete the google chrome shortcut and the malware itself (iloveu2.vbs)
+3. Delete the google chrome shortcut and the malware itself (iloveu2.vbs)